mariokerciku/wiki-daprworkshop/Lab-8-Deploying-to-a-local-cluster.md

 ```cmd
 kubectl port-forward svc/frontend 8081:8080
 ```
-Try to visit the website at http://localhost:8081 if you create the forward to the frontend servicec port.
+Try to visit the website at http://localhost:8081 if you create the forward to the frontend service port.
+In GitHub Codespaces you need to go to the Ports tab to create a tunnel to the Kubernetes cluster.